Spidey24/Doc-Convo2/README.md

 # Doc-Convo2
 ---
 DocConvo is a Streamlit-based application that facilitates conversations with PDF documents using Langchain and Pinecone as a vector database.
-Users can sign in or sign up to interact with the uploaded PDFs and perform text file to PDF file conversions.
+Users can sign in or sign up to interact with the uploaded PDFs and perform text file to PDF file , then process the pdfs and have conversions.
 ---
 ## Features
 ---